ubam/ubfr-docs/Installation_Tutorial.md

+# Installation tutorial

-Recommended installation requirements:
+## Recommended installation requirements:

-PC OS: ubuntu Xenial 16.04 LTS good USB cable that will not be connected to HUB Ubports installer: snap, deb, CPT or MDT, see bellow Core devices N5, OPO, FP2 battery device is fully charged
+PC OS: ubuntu Xenial 16.04 LTS good USB cable that will not be connected to HUB Ubports installer: snap, deb, CPT or MDT, see below Core devices N5, OPO, FP2 battery device is fully charged

-FIRST STEP:
+## Unlock bootloader
 check out the device on fastboot mode has the bootloader UNLOCKED

-HOWTO:
+### N5
-ad N5/ press buttons "volume + - and power button" to open fastboot mode screen bootloader on the device check last line on the device: should say: LOCK STATE - unlocked if not, install ADB tools on your PC
+Press buttons "volume + - and power button" to open fastboot mode screen bootloader on the device check last line on the device: should say: LOCK STATE - unlocked if not, install ADB tools on your PC

-ad OPO/

-ad FP2/

-HOWTO INSTALL ADB TOOLS:

-SECOND STEP:
+### OPO

+### FP2

+## Install adb tools

+## Check cache is not full
-check out your cashe on the device is not full
+check out your cache on the device is not full

-HOWTO:
 Put your device into recovery mode.
 (Volume up + Power on)

 Connect it by USB to your computer